Top honeymoon destinations (III): Seychelles

 Queenstown is a treasure trove of adventure, culture, and natural beauty.
 Whether you are drawn to the thrilling outdoor activities or the peaceful relaxation offered by its stunning landscapes, this remarkable town has something for everyone.
 Its rich offerings, combined with its breathtaking scenery, make Queenstown a must-visit destination for any traveler seeking to experience the best of New Zealand.

-Great National Parks (XVII): Saxon Switzerland
+Great National Parks (XVII): Torres del Paine

 Kuwait City, the capital of Kuwait